 Let’s start with the impact of political factors on Twitter’s performance.

-It is evident that the international political environment impacts the performance of companies that operate in the social media industry, like Twitter.
+The international political environment impacts the performance of companies that operate in the social media industry, like Twitter.

 Also, the political scene is influenced by social media.
 As proof, Twitter is banned in China, Iran, and North Korea due to the political differences between the United States and these Asian countries.